belindamo/bridge-hand-eval/section_notes/01-research-concept-direction.md

 ## Research Question

-Build a more accurate hand evaluator fo
+Build a more accurate hand evaluator for the game o